Shirley Mitchell Killed in Homer Car Accident

 The 72-year-old resident died after a westbound vehicle crossed the centerline and struck her car head-on

-A westbound 2014 BMW 528i crossed the centerline and struck an eastbound 2014 Honda Accord, investigators said. paramedics pronounced the driver of the BMW dead at the scene.
+A westbound 2014 BMW 528i crossed the centerline and struck an eastbound 2014 Honda Accord, investigators said.
+Paramedics pronounced the driver of the BMW dead at the scene.
+The driver of the Honda, Mitchell, to a local hospital with severe injuries, where she later died.

-Neither driver was wearing a seatbelt at the time of the collision.
 Troopers do not suspect impairment, but standard toxicology samples were collected for analysis.

 The crash remains under investigation by Troop G. Traffic was temporarily impacted as crews worked to clear the wreckage from the rural highway.